ISUgenomics/Dovetail2SCNGenome/22_Gene_Differential_Expression.md

  FALSE  TRUE
-  1673    11
+  2323     6

-#did not do this second time around
+#did not do this second time around, nor the third
  rld <- rlogTransformation(dds)
  library(ggplot2)
  p <- plotPCA(rld)